Qantas Flights 7 and 8

 Qantas Flight 7 (QF7/QFA7) and Qantas Flight 8 (QF8/QFA8) are flights operated by Australian airline Qantas between Sydney Airport and Dallas/Fort Worth International Airport, which, from 2013 to 2016, were the longest regularly scheduled non-stop commercial flights in the world.
-Today they are currently the tenth longest regularly scheduled non-stop commercial flights in the world as measured by great-circle distance—13804 km, which is over one third of the distance around Earth.
+As of July 2024, they are the 13th longest regularly scheduled non-stop commercial flights in the world as measured by great-circle distance—13804 km, which is over one third of the distance around Earth.

 Background

 Qantas and American Airlines (AA) were two of the co-founding members of the Oneworld airline alliance, which was launched in 1999.
 Dallas/Fort Worth International Airport (DFW) has long been American's headquarters and largest hub and is centrally located in the United States.
 Dallas is less than four hours flying time from all cities in the continental United States and AA serves more of these airports from DFW than from Los Angeles, Qantas's main gateway to the United States.
 Los Angeles is also an AA hub, but is significantly smaller in terms of departures and destinations and located 4–5 hours flying time from most east coast cities.
 In 2012, American operated nearly 500 departing flights daily from DFW, but fewer than 100 from Los Angeles.
 Dallas would be a logical destination for Qantas to serve, but it only had six aircraft with the 13804 km range needed to reach Dallas and they were needed for the Melbourne-Los Angeles and Sydney-Buenos Aires routes.
 The Boeing 747-400ER has a range of 14205 km, although winds aloft and fuel needed for holding can trim that figure.

 Qantas had studied the feasibility of the Dallas route for years.
 At the time of the Great Recession, Qantas' Sydney-San Francisco service became unprofitable, while an open skies agreement between Australia & the US flooded the market with more capacity.
 In the meantime, the Boeing 747-400ER aircraft were replaced with A380s on the Melbourne-LA route.
 According to Qantas CEO Alan Joyce: "a lot of things clicked on this and it made absolute sense for us to devote aircraft resources to this destination."
 By flying to Dallas, Qantas can offer passengers a 70-minute connection to domestic flights, which means onwards connections to cities like New York City, Chicago, Boston, and Miami can be up to two hours faster than transiting through Los Angeles.
 At launch, Qantas had codeshare agreements on 54 AA flights from DFW to cities in the US, Canada, & Mexico.
 When announcing the launch of A380 service, Qantas notes that DFW offers more than 30 codeshare destinations beyond the network available from Los Angeles.
-According to Qantas in 2014, the most popular destinations for connections with QF7 are Orlando, Boston, Houston, and New York's LaGuardia Airport.
+Dallas' geographical location in the United States is convenient for citizens of Australia eager to travel to Minneapolis, Detroit, Omaha, and/or Montana, to make a quick connection in Texas to access these states.
+According to Qantas in 2014, the most popular destinations for connections with QF7 are Orlando, Boston, Houston, Dallas and New York's LaGuardia Airport.